uniquerockrz/rockstarter/Readme.md

 ![Typical output](https://raw.github.com/uniquerockrz/rockstarter/master/screen1.png)
 ![Typical output](https://raw.github.com/uniquerockrz/rockstarter/master/screen2.png)

-Simple Men At Work, Under Construction Page
+Simple Men At Work, Under Construction Page, which you can use in your projects

 * Upload the files in your server
 * Change the values of